SEL-ICS/NHS-Snowflake-CoP/T-SQL to Snowflake SQL/Collation_Code/README.md

     'en-ci'
 );
 ```
-Replace each parameter accordingly where SOURCE_ROLE = 'COLLATION_ADMIN'
+Replace each parameter accordingly with SOURCE_ROLE set to 'COLLATION_ADMIN'

 The resulting collated and backup tables will appear as follows